-You have restricted fat, sugar, oil, and rice from the diet; you have even pushed yourself to the extremes of exercise but still, you are gaining weight!
+You have restricted fat, sugar, oil, and rice from the diet; have you ever pushed yourself to the extremes of exercise but still, you are gaining weight!

 You fail to see the reason behind unexplained weight gain.